MicrosoftDocs/ai-builder/ai-builder-docs/improve-text-classification-performance.md

  - Validate the data fields that you selected to train the AI model don't have a high rate of missing values.
  - Populate missing values with a default value or remove the data field from the model training.
- - If a data field has a high correlation with a prediction outcome, remove the data field from the model training.
+ - If a data field has a high correlation with a binary classification outcome, remove the data field from the model training.

 Cleaning your data can avoid some types of training errors and improve model performance.
 Here are some additional pointers: